clj500/clj500/README.md

-- 📫 You can reach me at cjavorsk500@gmail.com !
+- 📫 You can reach me at cjavorsk500@gmail.com (serious inquiries only)